aeh21/books_api/README.md

 # What was challenging
   - The most challenging part of this is unit testing.
 Haven't worked on it before, so it is a learning process.
-Got the gist of it,now it's time to learn.
+Got the gist of it, now it's time to learn.